flashton2003/parse_kraken2_report/README.md

 `python kraken2_scripts/parse_kraken2_report.py -i example.kraken_report.txt -l 3 -r S,G,F`

+This is quite a good option (considering switching the default), print all the "tips" which meet the percentage of reads mapped criteria.

+`parse_kraken2_report.py -l 1 -r S,G,F,O,C,P,K,D -i example.kraken_report.txt`

 ## Dependencies

 Uses the python package `anytree` which can be installed from pip.
 Developed using anytree v2.8.0.